-The Merriam Webster Dictionary defines it as ‘spaghetti in the form of a prostitute’ so just the title lends the dish to plenty of chuckles.
+The Merriam Webster Dictionary defines it as ‘spaghetti in the form of a prostitute’ so just the title lends this dish to plenty of chuckles.

-A restaurant special of the day description was easily entertained by Chef meeting with the front of the house before service, embellishing the title into a story for the wait staff suggesting there must be lots of married hot to-ma-toes running around in some small town in Italy, for the dish was indicated as one women could hastily prepare for the evening meal after their afternoon soirees with the men.
-There was no internet.
+A restaurant special of the day description was easily entertained by Chef meeting with the front of the house before service, embellishing the title into a story for the wait staff suggesting there must be lots of married hot to-ma-toes running around in some small town in Italy for the dish was indicated as one that women could hastily prepare for the evening meal after their afternoon soirees with the men.
+There was no internet at the time.
 No one could confirm the story.

 The colorfully fresh and bold flavors of Spaghetti in the form of a prostitute was a hit as a special of the day.

-It was certainly a way to entertain the back of the house, kitchen staff, for an evening wondering how the dish might be theatrically played out in any sort of description to unsuspecting diners, most everyone enjoys good storytelling after all eh.
+It was certainly a way to entertain the back of the house kitchen staff for an evening wondering how the dish might be theatrically played out in any sort of description to diners, most everyone enjoys good storytelling after all eh.
 Oh Mama Mia.

 - 13 ounces tortellini, approximately 1 1/2 bags frozen tortellini